 Don’t surrender your benefits to the bankers and brokers!

 The solar lease concept is brought to you by the same people who dreamed up the sub-prime mortgage.
 These investment bankers and Wall Street brokers have found a way to finance solar for you, but to take all the benefits that should have been yours out of the equation.

-Leasing companies such as Solar City, Vinit and Roof Diagnostics take the federal tax credits.
+Leasing companies such as Solar City, Vinit and Roof Diagnostics take the federal and state tax credits AND your rebate!
 They depreciate the system, taking even more tax credits, and they help themselves to the largest portion of what should have been YOUR energy savings.
 No wonder they want you to let them use your roof!

 The following example represents two identical PV systems.
 One is a purchased system, one is a “PPA” Power Purchase Agreement with a leasing company.
 This scenario assumes that both systems are efficiently designed to offset the clients 8268kwh electric consumption.